Jemez Fishing Report

 Jemez River

-Fishing Report April 16, 2024…Rating… (Recently Stocked) The Jemez River will be hit and miss for the next 4-6 weeks as run-off begins in earnest.
-Right now, the river is running very high and is muddy.
-Although recently stocked, fishing is very difficult.
-On a good day, Fireballs and worms are the go-to for the bait fishers.
+Fishing Report February 27, 2024…Rating… (Recently Stocked) The Jemez River is in great shape right now, recently stocked and fishing very well.
+Fireballs and worms are the go-to for the bait fishers.
 Fly guys are tossing mostly sub-surface bugs.
 Hare’s Ear, Prince and Pheasant Tail nymphs have been reported as doing well.

-The Jemez River was stocked on Wednesday, April 3rd with 1100 Rainbow Trout and most recently on Tuesday, April 16th with 700 Rainbows.
+The Jemez River was stocked on February 13th with 800 Rainbows and most recently on February 27th with 800 Rainbow Trout.

 East Fork Jemez River

-The East Fork of the Jemez River is in spring run-off mode right now with a lot of ice and snow still.
+The East Fork of the Jemez River is in winter mode right now with a lot of ice and snow.
 Your best opportunity is the very lower portion near Battleship Rock.

 Just a reminder that the East Fork is now being managed as a Brown Trout fishery and is no longer being stocked with Rainbows.
 The brown trout population has come back after the burn scar flooding of years ago.
 Please, because of the delicate nature of this population of browns, I would encourage a strict catch and release practice.